biomejs/biome/GOVERNANCE.md

 - reject the nomination in place, provide reasons why and possibly some suggestions for the future;
 - initiate a voting session among the maintainers;

-Upon termination of a nomination, the thread will be deleted, and a [core contributor](#core-contributor) will reach out to the nominee and ask them if they want to accept the title.
+When the verdict is reached, the thread will be deleted, and a [core contributor](#core-contributor) or [lead](#lead) will reach out to the nominee.

+If vote is successful, the lead will ask the nominee if they want to accept the title.

 In the event of a rejection, the nominated person will be privately given the requirements they have not met.
 Details of the discussion, such as the names of those who objected the nomination, will not be disclosed.

 ### Voting Rules

+- Members are required to vote.
 - Members may abstain from a vote.
 - Members who do not vote within seven days will automatically abstain.
 - Leads may reduce the seven days automatic abstain for urgent decisions.
 - Leads reserve the right to veto approval with a publicly disclosed reason.
+- It's highly suggested to pair the vote with a reason of the vote, e.g. "I vote in favour because that person writes good code".
+These reasons will be collected and brought up to the nominee at the end of the voting phase.

 ### Ownership